Lana-chan/picocalc_lua/docs/API.md

 Gets the current CPU clock speed

 **Returns**
-1. `number` - Current clock speed in KHz
+1. `number` - Current clock speed in MHz

 ## `setClock(speed)`
 Sets the CPU clock speed

 **Parameters**
-1. `speed : number` - The desired clock speed in KHz
+1. `speed : number` - The desired clock speed in MHz

 **Returns**
 1. `boolean` - Whether or not the CPU clock was able to be set